marcomacchia99/TIAGo_Object_Grasping/README.md

 Implementation choices
 --------------
 First of all, the purpose of the assignment was not a simple matter to deal with and we thought it was not the best idea to use a single script of code.
-We therefore decided to separate the things to do as much as possible to achieve the goal of having a more modular code.
+We therefore decided to separate the things in order to achieve the goal of having a more modular code.

 Then, the approach used was the more general that we could to better obtain as a final result, a robot which can adjust its position depending on the object coordinates in the space (however the object must remain in the range of the robot camera).